vacu9708/Algorithm/Sorting algorithm/Heap sort/README.md

 ## Process (ascending order)
 > 1. Max heapify
-> 2. Move the root which is the biggest value to the far right except sorted elements in ascending order
+> 2. Move the 1st element which is the biggest value to the far right except already-done elements
-> 3. Repeat this process

 ## Features
-- Unstable like selection sort
+- **Unstable** like selection sort
 - Theoretically the best but in reality not that good because it is not cache-friendly

 ## Time complexity